The Tahoe to Yosemite Trail

 I've bought a fine library of Winnett's texts and maps from the "deals" bins at the old Wilderness Press offices on Bancroft Ave in Berkeley during the early 1990s, when Winnett was retreating from the trails and I began backpacking the Sierra Nevada.

 I was just approacing the High Trails then.
 Those days are long gone, as the generations of both hikers and trail guide writers succeed each other into the future.
 Those books are still the standard basic reference for High Sierra trails and texts in the "trails" section in any informed High Sierra hiker's library.

 I moved on to planning trips with map, mind, and imagination rather than written guide.
 Guide writing itself is transitioning from paper to pixels.
 The days of paper trail guides were coming to a close.

 What is not gone are the standards of trail guide scholarship established by Winnett.
-These have not transitioned into the digital era.
+Sadly, these high standards have not transitioned into the digital era.
 I did not know it then, while I was referencing Winnett to find interesting ways into the High Sierra, that I was actually absorbing an approach to writing trail guides as well as an approach to the trails.

 New Era Trail Guide

-Tahoe to Whitney aims to evolve Thomas Winnett's standards and approach to trail guide scholarship into the fine-grained descriptions made possible by the digital era, without as much emphsis on describing the minutia of tree transitions.
-I'll show them to you using deployments of images, videos, and maps, while describing the trail and terrain.
+Tahoe to Whitney aims to evolve Thomas Winnett's standards and approach to trail guide scholarship into the fine-grained descriptions made possible by the digital era.
+The power of digital technology allows us to support written descriptions with comprehensive images, videos, and maps.

 I see Winnett's focus on sharp and simple descriptions as his best option to describe the terrain changes within his level of technology.
 I understand this dilemma today, as not just words, but all forms of abstract presentation still falls far short of representing the profound nature of High Sierra experience.